intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 The subgroup size attribute enforces a particular subgroup device supported by the device.

+Parameters might be decorated with attributes.
+The attributes are part of the function and not part of the parameter's type.
+The only supported parameter attribute is "align" that requires that the data a memref points to has the given minimum alignment (power-of-two, in bytes).

 Restrictions
 ------------

-Arguments must not have coopmatrix type.
+* Arguments must not have coopmatrix type.
+* The "align" attribute must only be applied to parameters of memref type.

 Regions
 =======